access-ci-org/access-bulk-enroller/README.md

 # ACCESS Bulk Enroller

-This repository contains a script to enroll users into an ACCESS COmanage Registry using name, organization, and email address.
-The script requires `curl` and `jq` to be installed.
+This repository contains a scripts to enroll users into an ACCESS COmanage Registry using name, organization, and email address.
+The scripts requires `curl`, `jq`, and `dig to be installed.
 Help is available by using the `-h` command line option.

 ## Initial Setup